distributit/sqlmw/README.md

     TxRollback(context.Context, driver.Tx) error
 }
 ```

+The `ConnBeginTx`, `ConnPrepareContext`, `ConnQueryContext` and `StmtQueryContext` methods
+return a `context.Context` alongside their wrapped result.
+The returned context is carried
+forward into subsequent interceptor calls on the resulting object (for example, a context
+set in `StmtQueryContext` flows into the following `RowsNext` and `RowsClose` calls), which
+lets an interceptor thread trace/span state across a call sequence.

 Bear in mind that because you are intercepting the calls entirely, that you are responsible for passing control up to the wrapped
 driver in any function that you override, like so: